 In 1983 the Evan-Tibbs Collection published Richard Dempsey, Lois Jones, Delilah Pierce, James Porter, Alma Thomas, James Wells: Six Washington Masters.
 This book was thought to have revived the careers for many of the artists included in the book.
 Also See: The James A. Porter Colloquium

 Dorothy West, American author is "remembered for her sharp, observations of economic, social, class, racial and gender issues within the African-American community, Dorothy West completed her first novel, The Living Is Easy, in 1948.
-She also started two literary magazines, one with writer Richard Wright titled New Challenge, and published a second novel in 1995, The Wedding, to … Continue reading Delilah W. Pierce played an active part in her summer life on Martha’s Vineyard.
-They were dear friends and shared many, many memories.
-Dorothy West’s book is a must read: The Dorothy West Martha’s Vineyard.
+She also started two literary magazines, one with writer Richard Wright titled New Challenge, and published a second novel in 1995, The Wedding, to … Continue reading Delilah W. Pierce Mentioned In The Dorothy West Martha’s Vineyard

 As with many in the African American elite, Delilah W. Pierce was often included in Jet Magazine's society pages.
 In 1968 Delilah was congratulated for her individual exhibit held in March.

 In 1952 Delilah W. Pierce published an article in the Negro History Bulletin, Volume 15 entitled: Education Of The Negro.
 Delilah believed that education is at the core of every individuals security, progress, and happiness.
 The Negro History Bulletin was published by Carter G. Woodson.